-Michael Mosley stars as the good-locking, sports-loving Chicago EMT Johnny Farrell on USA Network’s new half-hour comedy series, SIRENS, which premieres Thursday, March 6 at 10/9c.
+Michael Mosley stars as the good-looking, sports-loving Chicago EMT Johnny Farrell on USA Network’s hit comedy series SIRENS.

 Mosley has been bringing characters to life on stage, film, and television for the past decade.
-On the film front, Mosley will appear in Other People’s Children, opposite Chad Michael Murray, Alexandra Breckenridge and directed by Liz Hinlein.
+On the film front, Mosley has appeared in Other People’s Children, opposite Chad Michael Murray, Alexandra Breckenridge and directed by Liz Hinlein.
+He also can be seen in Don’t Mess With Texas opposite Reese Witherspoon and Sofia Vergara.

 Born in Iowa City, Iowa, Mosley is an alumnus of the American Academy of Dramatic Arts in New York, and was a 2001 company member.
 Upon graduating he performed in numerous theatres including the SoHo Playhouse, Cherry Lane, and Michael Imperioli’s Studio Dante.
 He starred in Itamar Moses’ “Back Back Back” at Manhattan Theatre Club, and in 2010 starred as the Gentlemen Caller in Roundabout’s adaptation of “The Glass Menagerie” opposite Judith Ivey, Patch Darragh, and Keira Keeley.
 The production earned a Lucille Lortel Award for Best Revival.